-Based on our verification of the Company's books, papers, minute books, forms and returns filed and other records maintained by the Company and also the information provided by the Company, its officers, agents and authorized representatives during the conduct of secretarial audit, we hereby report that in our opinion, the Company has during the audit period covering the financial year ended on March 31, 2022 complied with the statutory provisions listed hereunder and also that the Company has proper Board-processes and compliance-mechanism in place to the extent, in the manner and subject to the reporting made hereinafter.
+Based on our verification of the Company's books, papers, minute books, forms and returns filed and other records maintained by the Company and also the information provided by the Company, its officers, agents and authorized representatives during the conduct of secretarial audit, we hereby report that in our opinion, the Company has during the audit period covering the financial year ended on March 31, 2023 complied with the statutory provisions listed hereunder and also that the Company has proper Board-processes and compliance-mechanism in place to the extent, in the manner and subject to the reporting made hereinafter.

 We have examined the books, papers, minute books, forms and returns filed and other records maintained by M/s.
-IHB Limited for the financial year ended on $31^{\rm st}$ March, 2022 according to the provisions of:
+IHB Limited for the financial year ended on 31st March, 2023 according to the provisions of:

-- (i) The Companies Act, 2013 (the Act) and the rules made thereunder; - (ii) The Secretarial Standards issued by The Institute of Company Secretaries of India - (iii) Other laws applicable specifically to the Company namely: - a) The Employees' Provident Fund and Miscellaneous Provisions Act, 1952 - b) Payment of Gratuity Act, 1972 - c) The Maternity Benefit Act, 1961 - d) The Sexual Harassment of Women at Workplace (Prevention, Prohibition and Redressal Act), 2013 - e) Indian Trust Act, 1882 created for PF purposes for its employees. - f) Indian Stamp Act g) The Environmental Protection Act, 1980 read with various rules for Handling Air, Solid, Liquid, electronic Waste.
-During the period under review the Company has complied with the provisions of the Act, Rules, Regulations, Guidelines, Standards, etc. mentioned above.
+- (i) The Companies Act, 2013 (the Act) and the rules made thereunder; - (ii) The Secretarial Standards issued by The Institute of Company Secretaries of India - (iii) Other laws applicable specifically to the Company namely: - The Employees' Provident Fund and Miscellaneous Provisions Act, 1952 - b) Payment of Gratuity Act, 1972 - c) The Maternity Benefit Act, 1961 - d) The Sexual Harassment of Women at Workplace (Prevention, Prohibition and Redressal Act), 2013 g) The Environmental Protection Act, 1980 read with various rules for Handling Air, Solid, Liquid, electronic Waste.